 - Once the broccoli & potato are steamed, it will be soft and transparent.
 Now blend it with little water to a smooth paste in a blender.

-Broccoli & potato should be included in babies diet only after 8 months as they might cause gas in babies.
+Broccoli & potato should be included in the baby's diet only after eight months as they might cause gas in babies.